 The Institutional Church’s Betrayal of the Message of Jesus Christ

-Theologian Paul Tillich once wrote that all institutions, including the insititutional church, often become inherently demonic as institutions are human organizations that tend toward power hierarchies, greed, profit, self-idolatry, legitimization of the status quo power, and indifference to the poor.
+Theologian Paul Tillich once presented a challenging view that all institutions, including the institutional church, often become inherently demonic as institutions are human organizations that tend toward power hierarchies, greed, profit, self-idolatry, legitimization of the status quo power, and indifference to the poor.

 The role of the Church is to take up the Cross and follow Jesus!
-Until such a time when the churches remember the reality of Jesus’ life and message, their actions will only serve the status quo and/or will make little impact on mitigating the social misery of people in crisis every day.
+Until such a time when the churches remember the reality of Jesus’ life and message, their actions will merely serve the status quo and/or will make little impact on mitigating the social misery of people in crisis every day.
+We must remember that the Church is to be salt and light – having a preserving and catalyzing effect as a beacon of hope for a lost and dying world.
+This responsibility rests upon each of us.
+May we allow our light to shine forth brightly so that people can see our good works and glorify our Heavenly Father.
+(Matt 5:13-16)

 The Profit Church vs. The People’s Church

-It is common practice for the homeless to sleep up against the warm, locked doors of a buisness or church in times of cold.
+It is common practice for the homeless to sleep up against the warm, locked doors of a business or church in times of cold.
 What does it mean for homeless women and children to be on the street while the church sanctuaries, bathrooms, rooms, kitchens, and spaces sit in silence behind locked doors at night?
-The prosperity doctrine and the “profit” church that sells hollow pseudo-Christian teachings or sells Christ’s message as a way to achieve personal wealth is antithetical to the message of Christ.
+The prosperity doctrine that sells hollow pseudo-Christian teachings or sells Christ’s message as a way to achieve personal wealth is antithetical to the message of Christ.

 The Physical vs. The Spiritual Church

 While Jesus taught within the confines of church (temple) walls, Jesus spent most of his time preaching out in the cities and communities where people were suffering.
 He went to places, houses, and interacted with people that society had cast-out as irredeemable.
-Just as suffering has no borders, the gospel cannot be chained.
-The Church must go beyond the physical space in order to meet the spiritual, mental, social and emotional needs of a lost and dying world.
+Just as suffering has no borders, the gospel cannot be chained (2 Tim 2:9).
+The Church must go beyond its physical space in order to meet the spiritual, mental, social and emotional needs of a lost and dying world.
 The Church can do some of its finest work in “Samaria” (i.e. with the despised peoples of the world).

 The Role of the Church in Catastrophic Times

-Ruling institutions like the state, the church, the “justice system,” the media, and educational institutions often give lip service to justice, virtue, and morality, while at the very same time continue to serve structures of status quo power in order to gain acceptance, money, status, and authority within society.
+Ruling institutions like the government, the church, the “justice system,” the media, and educational institutions often give lip service to justice, virtue, and morality, while at the very same time continue to serve structures of status quo power or special interests in order to gain acceptance, money, status, and authority within society.